-- 1 In the statement if changes in equity; or - 2 In the notes to the financial statements (AASB 101.106(d)(ii) and AASB 101.106A).
+- i In the statement if changes in equity; or - ii In the notes to the financial statements (AASB 101.106(d)(ii) and AASB 101.106A).

-These Example Financial Statements present the reconciliations for each component of other comprehensive income in the notes to the financial statements (see Note 14).
+These example financial statements present the reconciliations for each component of other comprehensive income in the notes to the financial statements (see Note 14).
 This reduces duplicated disclosures and presents a clearer picture of the overall changes in equity.